 If the delegate would prefer to transfer to a different training course date, this will be administered at no extra charge provided that notice is received in writing at least 25 working days prior to the start of the course originally booked, and that there are spaces available on the desired course date.
 After this date transfers will be charged at the cancellation rate.
 Email: firstname.lastname@example.org

 If you are unable to attend an event or conference you have registered for, a substitute delegate may attend in your place, provided the EI Events team is notified in writing in advance.
+Only one such transfer can be made per delegate.
 Email: email@example.com

 Exclusion of delegates

 The right to exclude any delegate, guest or substitution and to reject any application for registration for any conference, event or training course is reserved.